puzzledoyster/puzzledoyster.github.io/_pages/about.md

 ---
 <b>What I'm doing now:</b> I am currently a PostDoc at Queen Mary University of London, under the supervision of Ivan Tomasic.

-I'm also co-organising this year's SEEMOD Model Theory workshops, the next one to be held at <a href="https://lorna-gregory.netlify.app/seemod">Imperial College, 13th Dec 2023</a>.
+I'm also currently co-organising the SEEMOD Model Theory workshops, the next one to be held at <a href="https://lorna-gregory.netlify.app/seemod">Imperial College, 13th Dec 2023</a>.